 Yogurt has some specifically bone-healthy attributes.
 For one thing, it is very nutrient-dense, meaning it has a lot of nutrients for each calorie.
-It is listed in the Save Our Bones Program as an alkalizing Foundation Food because it’s rich in calcium and zinc.
+It is listed in the Osteoporosis Reversal Program as an alkalizing Foundation Food because it’s rich in calcium and zinc.
 It also contains other bone-healthy nutrients, including vitamins B2, B5, B12 and potassium.

 In addition, yogurt contains a substance that…

 If you leave yogurt undisturbed, a clear, yellowish liquid comes to the top.
 Before you eat the yogurt, don’t pour it off – stir it back in!
 This liquid is whey (which is removed to make Greek yogurt), and it contains a powerful nutrient called lactoferrin.